Calculating Your Burned Calories

 1. Exercises & Workouts

-You can track everyday movements (walking, chores, standing tasks) in your Activity tab of the diary.
+You can track everyday movements (walking, chores, standing tasks) in the Activity tab of your diary.
 These are treated like “exercises” so that even non-gym activities count toward your total expenditure.

 3. Integration with Devices & Other Apps

-If you sync Apple Health or Health Connect, METs can complement tracked activity data from smart devices or other apps.
+If you pair Kanvie with Apple Health or Health Connect, METs can complement tracked activity data from smart devices or other apps.

 Practical Example